 In December 2004, the FASB issued SFAS No. 123 (revised 2004), "Share-Based Payment," an amendment to FASB Statements Nos.
 123 and 95 ("SFAS No. 123(R)"), which replaces SFAS No. 123, and supercedes APB Opinion No. 25, "Accounting for Stock Issued to Employees."
 SFAS No. 123(R) requires all share-based payments to employees, including grants of employee stock option, to be recognized in the financial statements based on their fair values beginning with the first interim or annual period after June 15, 2005, with early adoption encouraged.
-The pro forma disclosures previously permitted under SFAS No. 123 no longer will be an alternative to financial statement recognition.
-The Company is required to adopt SFAS No. 123(R) in the third quarter of fiscal 2005, beginning July 1, 2005.
+The pro forma disclosures previously permitted under SFAS No. 123(R) in the third quarter of fiscal 2005, beginning July 1, 2005.
 Under SFAS No. 123(R), the Company must determine the appropriate fair value model to be used for valuing share-based payments, the amortization method for compensation cost and the transition method to be used at the date of adoption.
 The transition methods are either a prospective method or a retroactive method.
 Under the retroactive method, prior periods may be restated either as of the beginning of the year of adoption or for all periods presented.
-The prospective method requires that compensation expense be recorded for all unvested stock options and restricted stock at the beginning of the first quarter of adoption of SFAS No. 123(R), while the retroactive method would record compensation expense for all unvested stock options and restricted stock beginning with the first period restated.
+The prospective method requires that compensation expense be recorded for all unvested stock options and restricted stock at the beginning of the first quarter of adoption of SFAS No. 123(R), while the retroactive method would record compensation expense for all unvested stock options and restricted stock at the beginning with the first period restated.
 The Company is evaluating the requirements of SFAS No. 123(R) and expects that the adoption of SFAS No. 123(R) will have a material impact on the Company's consolidated results of operations and earnings per share.
 The Company is currently evaluating the impact of SFAS 123(R) and has not yet determined the method of adoption or the effect of adopting SFAS 123 (R), and it has not determined whether its adoption will result in amounts in future period that are similar to the Company's current pro forma disclosures under SFAS No. 123.